Evaluating a string of code in Erlang at runtime

 We can supply a function to erl_eval:exprs through which all calls to local functions will be passed, and that’s where we can take additional actions.

 Local functions are those in the same module, which can be called without specifying the module name.
-(Though some BIFs don’t require a module name, like list_to_binary, it’s because they’re auto-imported by the system – they’re still considered non-local.)
+Though some BIFs don’t require a module name, like list_to_binary, that's only because they’re auto-imported by the system – they’re still considered non-local.

 There’s some new stuff in the code below – a function called handle_local_function and a local function called get_random_number (thanks xkcd).
 The handler function outputs an informational message and then handles the passed-in function name.